keithcausey/LiquidHandlingRobot01/ESP32S3_DUAL_UART_SOLUTION.md

 3. **Program output**: Clean serial text on GPIO 43 hardware UART

 ## Troubleshooting
-- If upload fails: Check COM12 port assignment
+- If upload fails: Check COM12 port assignment for programming
-- If no serial output: Verify GPIO 43 connection and 115200 baud
+- If no serial output: Verify GPIO 43 connection and 115200 baud on USB-to-serial adapter
+- If garbled text on COM13: This is expected - use GPIO 43 hardware UART instead
-- If garbled text: Ensure ARDUINO_USB_CDC_ON_BOOT=0 is set
+- If garbled text on GPIO 43: Ensure ARDUINO_USB_CDC_ON_BOOT=0 is set
 - If stuck in boot: Try different GPIO pins, avoid conflicting pins

 ---